When AI Benchmarks Plateau: A Systematic Study of Benchmark Saturation: Hypotheses

 \paragraph{(H3) Data Curation Strategy:} \textit{Human-authored benchmarks are more resistant to performance saturation than synthetic or hybrid ones.} Human-curated evaluations typically span a richer diversity of problems and deeper conceptual challenges, often including intentionally difficult or adversarially crafted questions that thwart simple pattern-matching: \citet{das2024under} found that LLM outputs risk repetitive formats and missing corner-case reasoning.
 Diversity and deliberate complexity introduced by humans make it harder for models to ``solve'' benchmark tasks by exploiting superficial regularities \cite{gill2025has}.
 By contrast, LLM-generated (synthetic) benchmarks tend to exhibit hidden structural patterns or stylistic biases that models quickly learn to exploit, yielding artificially high scores without commensurate gains in real capability \cite{gill2025has}.

 \paragraph{(H4) Task Output Format:} \textit{Benchmarks that use a closed-ended response format (e.g. multiple-choice, true/false) tend to saturate faster than those requiring open-ended generation.} Closed-ended tasks constrain the output space, making it easier for models to guess or recognize the correct answer without full understanding.
 The underlying mechanism is that closed formats convert complex tasks into simpler classification problems: the model’s job is reduced to selecting one of $N$ options, a setup amenable to elimination strategies, frequency biases, or even memorized question-option pairs.
 Moreover, closed-ended benchmarks typically have an inherent guessing baseline (e.g. 25\% for 4-choice questions), so even an uninformed model starts at a higher performance floor.
-Recent work demonstrated that some MCQ benchmarks contain ``shortcuts'' that allow models to pick the right option without even reading the question \cite{chandak2025answer}.
+Recent work demonstrated that some MCQ benchmarks enable overfitting of models such that they pick the right option without even reading the question \cite{chandak2025answer}.
 By contrast, open-ended prompts (where the model must generate a free-form answer, explanation, or output) vastly expand the solution space and typically require a deeper grasp of the problem.

 \paragraph{(H5) Benchmark Maturity and Popularity:} \textit{Benchmarks that are older and more widely adopted saturate faster than newer or less-used benchmarks.} As benchmarks mature and become widely adopted by the research community, they are repeatedly used for model development, hyperparameter tuning, prompt engineering, and evaluation, increasing optimization pressure against the benchmark itself.
 Prior work has noted that performance on popular benchmarks often improves rapidly shortly after release and then plateaus as models converge on similar solutions \cite{ott2022benchmarksaturation}.
 Moreover, widely adopted benchmarks are more likely to be included—directly or indirectly—in training data or evaluation pipelines, further accelerating score convergence.
 As a result, benchmark age and popularity may jointly contribute to saturation by increasing exposure and targeted optimization, even when absolute task difficulty remains unchanged.